arungudelli/angularjswiki/content/en/angular/font-awesome-icons-list-usage-css-content-values/index.md

 ```
 I am using cloudfare font awesome icons cdn link.

-Now to display facebook icon using font awesome icons use the below html code
+Now to display facebook icon in font awesome icons use the below html code

 ```
 <i class="fab fa-facebook"></i>
 ```

+We need to add font awesome icon name as class to the `i` html tag.

 Facebook icon is part of brand icons so i have added `fab` as additional class name.